steven2358/yalet/README.md

 ## Learning platforms
 - [Perusall](https://perusall.com/) - Perusall is an e-reader platform that allows students and faculty to annotate the assigned readings and engage the reading material in a style akin to social media posting.
+- [Actively Learn](https://www.activelylearn.com/) - Actively Learn lets teachers create and share assignments with a wide range of formats and features.

+## Moodle plugins
+- [Moodle PDF Annotation tool](https://moodle.org/plugins/mod_pdfannotator) - The PDF annotator allows students to insert questions, comments and remarks on learning materials in PDF format directly into the document.